czhangy/DARSPlusPlus/README.md

 ## Project Summary

 DARS++ is a course planning platform intended for use by UCLA students.
 It aims to provide convenient access to the most important facets of course planning, presented through a user-friendly interface designed using Vue, with all data being handled by Node/Express/MongoDB.

+The most up-to-date version of DARS++ is currently deployed at: https://secure-dawn-67414.herokuapp.com/.